johndoe31415/pdfminify/README.md

 there are no guarantees regarding the resulting PDF -- please check for yourself if the results still behave identical to your source version.

+Finally, pdfminify is able to digitally sign your PDF files.
+For this you will need an X.509 certificate and corresponding keypair.
+The signature will be included in the PDF in the form a banner with metadata and sophisticated PDF readers will be able to verify that the PDF has not been tampered with.

 # Requirements
 pdfminify needs at least Python 3.5.
 It furthermore uses the "identify" and "convert" utilities of ImageMagick.
 It uses the former to determine the width,